benjaminparnell/validity-or-validator/README.md

 # validity-or-validator

-Validate that one or both of two validators pass for the current property
+Validate that at least one validator in a group of validators passes.

 ## Installation